 Use DDC as an Umbrella Body

-Although we do the work, we provide full access (read only) to our process management system so clients can see where each application is in the process at all times and can have confidence that we are performing.
+Although we do the work, we provide a full online monitoring system, so clients can see the progress of each application and can have confidence that we are processing your applications.

 Register with DDC and agree payment method